mob-sakai/UIEffect/Packages/UIEffect/README.md

 #### For Unity 2018.2 or earlier

-Unity 2018.2 supports embedded packages.

 1. Download a source code zip file from [Releases](https://github.com/mob-sakai/UIEffect/releases) page
 2. Extract it
-3. Import it under `Packages` directory in your Unity project
+3. Import it into the following directory in your Unity project
+   - `Packages` (It works as an embedded package.
+For Unity 2018.1 or later)
+   - `Assets` (Legacy way.
+For Unity 2017.1 or later)